mdrichardson/notes/CS Basics/Data Structures/Graphs.md

 * Consists of finite (possibly mutable) set of vertices with a set of unordered pairs of vertices (undirected graph) or a set of ordered pairs (directed graph).
   * Pairs are known as edges, arcs, or lines (undirected) or arrows, directed edges, directed arcs (directed)
 * Frequently represents networks
+* Directed graph would be like the internet (pages frequently only point one way)
+  * Undirected would be like Facebook (people are connected to each other)

 ## Adjacency Matrix